⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global entertainment and media market is projected to reach US$2.8 trillion by 2027, driven by strong growth in streaming, interactive media, and live experiences.
+• Total Addressable Market - The global entertainment and media market is vast and growing, projected to reach US$2.8 trillion by 2027, driven by digital content consumption and experiential entertainment.

-• Key Trend - The ongoing shift from traditional linear television consumption to direct-to-consumer streaming platforms is the most significant trend.
+• Key Trend - The accelerating shift from traditional linear television to direct-to-consumer streaming is the most impactful trend, transforming content distribution and monetization.

 Competitor